 Why Should Your Company Not Go Public?

 I keep thinking about what happened during the Facebook IPO, – the so much anticipated, talked about IPO.
 For those who have not heard, – here is a great timeline of the events related to the Facebook IPO: http://www.fastcompany.com/1838630/facebook-ipo-most-important-news-stories.
 The Facebook shares priced at $38 per share, opened at $42, and are now trading at $27.61 (as of the morning of June 14th).
+At https://www.boostcredit101.com/tradelines/ you will get a best Tradelines for sale with best price.
 The SEC, FINRA, the Commonwealth of Massachusetts, and two congressional panels all announced their intention to review and investigate the IPO and the surrounding activities.
 Shareholder class action lawsuits are likely to follow soon.

 Looking at the Facebook example, I ask this question: is it worth for a company to become public?
 One obvious major advantage is the ability to raise capital from the public in a relatively short time frame.
 Public companies may file the so called “shelf registration statement” with the SEC that would enable them to “do take downs off the shelf” (i.e., issue securities pursuant to that registration statement) relatively quickly.
 There is no need to write extensive disclosures since information about the company is already available to the market through the shelf registration statement and the public periodic reporting documents filed by the company.
 By being public, a company can now tap into both the public and the private financial markets.
 Additionally, becoming a public company brings visibility and prestige to the company.